 I organized with Asa Simon Mittman a session for the International Congress of Medieval Studies in Kalamazoo, Michigan in May 2016 on “A Better Recipe for Peer Review.”

 I organized another session, with Molly Lewis, on “Posthuman Natures” for the Sewanee Medieval Colloquium in April 2016.

-At the Sewanee Medieval Colloquium in April 2016 I was a respondent to the session “Natural Elements.”
+At the Sewanee Medieval Colloquium in April 2016 I was the invited commenter on the session “Natural Elements.”